The Federal Budget Timeline & Process

 When is the Federal Budget Due?

-Technically speaking, there is no specific deadline for the federal budget each year.
-The fiscal year starts Oct.
-1 with or without an approved budget.
+Technically, the federal budget does not have a specific deadline each year.
+The fiscal year starts on Oct.
+1, whether or not an approved budget is present.

-While the House is supposed to pass all appropriations bills by June 30, after that, there's no deadline for Congress to submit the final budget to the president.
-However, once the president receives it, he or she has 10 days to approve or veto it.
+While the House is supposed to pass all appropriations bills by June 30, Congress does not have a deadline for submitting the final budget to the president after that.
+Once the president receives it, they have 10 days to approve or veto it.

 When Does the Federal Budget Get Approved?